Version: 2022.3

 .

-General Use this setting to customize color preferences for General settings.
+General Customize color preferences for General settings.

 Playmode Tint The color to tint the editor to for ease of identifying when you’re in Play mode.
 Unity tints the whole editor with the color you pick here when you enter Play mode.
 Some operations in the Editor aren’t available when in Play mode, and you can reset some edited values when exiting the Play mode.

-Scene Use this setting to customize preferences for a Scene.
+Scene Customize preferences for a Scene.

 See in Glossary